 Naturally a bed bug expert tells us to check for bed bugs around the house once a week.
 He sees bed bugs all the time.
 A door-knocker from a security company tells me my house’s safety is worth $20/wk, she constantly hears about break-ins.
 I’m certain there are hundreds of things I should be checking and maintaining every week around my house.
+Some of them are ridiculous — my garage door manual says it should be wiped down every two weeks.
+It probably hasn’t been wiped down in half a decade and it’s doing fine.
 Life is a risk/benefit analysis and everyone’s shouting about their own thing’s risk being high (though it’s totally safe, if you do these three easy steps daily and these other two weekly).

 In fact the expert frequently becomes so embroiled in the fragility of his domain that he overcompensates.
 Constantly cleaning his lens even though it takes a crazy amount of dirt to have any visible effect on image quality.
 Buying expensive cables even though a coathangar will do.

 So again we are left with uncertainty and a longer list for use and maintenance than we care to carry out.
 Maybe we wouldn’t have bought the product if we’d known how much care it would take.
 Often there’s some expensive industrial version that’s simpler, yet somehow better, more reliable.
 You pay for what you get I guess.
 But I wish I knew what I was getting sometimes.